aotdogkomachi/Getting_and_Cleaning_Data_Course_Project/README.md

 - [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 **〇Files**
-- CodeBook.txt ：modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
+- CodeBook.pdf ：modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
 - run_analysis.R performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.